20 Best Letter of Recommendation Samples (How to Format)

 Use active voice

 Active voice, rather than passive voice, makes for a stronger letter of recommendation.
 In active voice, it is clear who is performing the action and who is the subject.
 “I turned in the assignment” is an active voice.
-“The assignment was turned in” is passive voice.
+“The assignment was turned in” is in passive voice.
 Active voice flows better, provides clarity, and helps keep sentences concise.

 Proofread